BosWojciech/F1-Telemetry/README.md

     ```bash
     make proto
     ```
-    This will generate Python code in `services/telemetry-simulator/proto`.
+    This will generate Python code in `services/telemetry-simulator-backend/proto` and TypeScript code in `services/telemetry-simulator-frontend/proto`.

     You can specify the F1 game version (default is 23):
     ```bash